Watchmen (2024 film): Chapter I

-Eddie Blake, an aging semi-retired government operative, is thrown to his death.
+In 1985, in a reality in which superheroes have existed since World War II, Eddie Blake, an aging semi-retired government operative, is thrown to his death from the window of his apartment.
 A police investigation reveals that he was once the Comedian, a crass, gun-toting superhero who served in Vietnam.
+In this reality, aided by Dr. Jonathan "Jon" Osterman (the powerful superhero Doctor Manhattan), the United States have won the Vietnam War and Richard Nixon is still president.
 Blake's former colleague Rorschach, having taken up vigilantism, starts his own investigation into the Comedian's murder and concludes that someone is targeting former superheroes.
 He warns all of his surviving former allies, but they largely ignore or dismiss him.

 Rorschach eventually targets Edward Jacobi, a retired supervillain known as "Moloch the Mystic", believing that he might be responsible; Jacobi pleads innocence and is spared the vigilante's wrath.
 As Rorschach continues to investigate, the viewer sees flashbacks from the other former heroes' pasts: how each of them became a superhero, what they experienced after costumed heroes were outlawed in 1977, and what their lives have become since.

-Meanwhile, Laurie Juspeczyk (the second Silk Spectre after her mother Sally "Jupiter" Juspeczyk) and Dan Dreiberg (formerly known as the second Nite Owl) renew their once close friendship, after Laurie feels that her relationship with Dr. Jonathan "Jon" Osterman (the omnipotent superhero Doctor Manhattan) lacks any real passion because Manhattan is distracted by his scientific research and increasingly disinterested in living a normal life.
+Meanwhile, Laurie Juspeczyk (the second Silk Spectre after her mother Sally "Jupiter" Juspeczyk) and Dan Dreiberg (formerly known as the second Nite Owl) renew their once close friendship, after Laurie feels that her relationship with Manhattan lacks any real passion because the latter is distracted by his scientific research and increasingly disinterested in living a normal life.

-At a press conference to answer public concerns that he is dangerous, Manhattan is ambushed and castigated by a former colleague who claims that the hero gave him terminal cancer.
+At a press conference to answer public concerns that he is dangerous, Manhattan is ambushed and castigated by a reporter who claims that the hero gave some of his past acquaintances terminal cancer.
 When the reporters begin to surround and aggressively question him, the doctor suffers a nervous breakdown and exiles himself to Mars.
-His absence triggers new geopolitical tensions between America and its global rivals.
-Abandoned, Laurie turns to Dan, and they start sleeping together.
+His absence triggers new geopolitical tensions between the United States and its global rivals.
+Feeling abandoned, Laurie moves to Dan's apartment.

-Rorschach uncovers the existence of "Pyramid Holdings", a shell company that lists Jacobi on its payroll.
-He then finds the former villain gunned down in his apartment, just as the police arrive.
+Rorschach starts to regularly visit Jacobi, one of the last people to have talked to the Comedian and one of the people with terminal cancer, to question him.
+In one of his visits to Jacobi's apartment, he finds the former villain gunned down, just as the police arrive.
 The vigilante initially manages to fight them off using his resourcefulness and combat skills but is ultimately overpowered and unmasked as Walter Kovacs.

-During the end credits, the viewer hears radio recordings of old superheroes from the 1940s.
+During the end credits, the viewer hears radio recordings of old superheroes from the 1940s, including Hollis voicing his optimism in the next generation of superheroes, and Janey voicing her pessimism over John's neglect and the world's growing fear of catastrophe he could unleash, not just the Soviets.